AmyLei96/covid-19-exploratory-analysis/README.md

 tracking the number of cases, deaths, and recoveries in each country have become publicly available.

 ## Raw Data
-Raw data for the number of confirmed cases, deaths, and recoveries in each country observed by date since Januar 22, 2020
+Raw data for the cumulative number of confirmed cases, deaths, and recoveries in each country observed by date since January 22, 2020 is aggregated by Johns Hopkins University and transformed to CSV files.
+The dataset is complemented by additional datasets with individual level information and hosted on [Kaggle] (https://www.kaggle.com/sudalairajkumar/novel-corona-virus-2019-dataset)